Home

 Plan ahead of time for career changes

-Career changes such as taking a break or achieve the position of a Queen’s Counsel can have a large effect on your finances and thus it’s recommended to prepare in advance for any changes, ensuring have a buffer savings account.
+Career changes such as taking a break or achieve the position of a King’s Counsel can have a large effect on your finances and thus it’s recommended to prepare in advance for any changes, ensuring have a buffer savings account.

 Many don’t realise that taking Silk can cause your income to temporarily drop, as although fee briefs increase - many take on less cases annually and the demand can be less than for a ‘Senior Junior’ barrister.
 A classic accounting tip is to have at least 3-6 months of your essential ‘need’ costs e.g. rent, mortgage, food, bills saved, which can be drawn upon during times of financial uncertainty.
 Of course, the level of financial security will depend on every individual women barrister’s circumstances.